Cjw3740/RPS/README.md

 # RPS
 Rock Paper Scissors

-2 modes:
-  Random - ai picks random move.
-  Smart - ai learnes your habits and adapts.
-Tracks your last move, the subsiquent outcome, and the next move you made.
-Uses this to predict your moves and plays accordingly.
+The ai keeps learns your play style by keeping track of: your move, the outcome, and your subsequent move.
+It uses this to predict your moves.
+It gets better over time.

+The memory (a 3X3X3 array whos addresses represent your last move, the outcome, then the next) is stored in a text file.
+Replace it with the blank version to clear the memory.